dllrun/foam-extend-general-contact/README.md

 ## 2. Documentation
-The documention provides guidelines for
+The documention provides guidelines for how to install this foam-extend code library.
+Please follow the link to the installation instruction given below:

 * [Installation](howToInstall.md)

+Also, there is a link to the tutorial cases that have been developed for the purpose of demonstrating mechanical and thermal contact behavior of solids.
+Please follow the link to the example cases given below:

 * [Application or Tutorials](tutorials/solidMechanics/deliverablesExampleCases/howToRunApplication.md)

 <br/>